Irn-Bru: Canada

-Irn-Bru sold in Canada contained no caffeine until recently.
-In March 2010, Health Canada repealed the ban on caffeine on clear coloured soft drinks and now bottles of Irn-Bru have the label 'Now Contains caffeine' on the packaging.
+Irn-Bru sold in Canada contained no caffeine until 2011, following the decision by Health Canada to repeal the ban on caffeine on non cola soft drinks in March 2010.
+Non-cola soft drinks can now contain up to 150ppm of caffeine.
+Now bottles of Irn-Bru have the label 'Now Contains caffeine' on the packaging.
 Irn-Bru in Canada is distributed by TFB & Associates Ltd from Markham, Ontario but is packaged by A.G.
 Barr in Glasgow, Scotland.
-Irn-Bru can be found at Sobeys, Co-Op and Walmart supermarkets.

-The now-defunct McKinlay soft-drink company in Glace Bay, Cape Breton, Nova Scotia, Canada, for many years offered its own non-licensed beverage called Irn-Bru and later "Cape Breton's Irn-Bru".
+Irn-Bru can be found at Sobeys, Co-op and Walmart supermarkets.
+The now-defunct McKinlay soft-drink company in Glace Bay, Cape Breton, Nova Scotia, Canada, offered its own non-licensed beverage called Irn-Bru and later "Cape Breton's Irn-Bru".
 It was a brown carbonated soft-drink with a fruity cola taste.

 The standard Irn-Bru distributed in Canada also contains the "Not a source of iron" disclaimer on the label.

-The UK version of the drink (with caffeine) is commonly imported by speciality retailers, particularly in areas with large Scottish populations.
+The UK version of the drink (with caffeine) was imported by speciality retailers to Canada, given the large Scottish populations in Canada, with the country accounting for the largest number of Scottish expats in the world.

-Denmark

-Irn-Bru started being sold at 7-Eleven.
-It has often appeared in the Danish supermarket Netto, Rema 1000 and Normal.
-Today only a few 7-Elevens in Denmark continue distributing Irn-Bru, while most Føtex, Bilka, and Normal stores now stock Irn-Bru.

-Finland

-Imported Irn-Bru cans are found throughout Finland in some K-Citymarket locations and some independent stores.

-Hong Kong

-In Hong Kong, Irn-Bru can be found in selected Wellcome supermarkets, in and around areas where the expatriate population is significant such as the Sheung Wan and Central districts.

-Jamaica

-Irn-Bru has been available in some independent or specialty stores in both cans and 1.25-litre bottles since at least 2011.
+In 2014, Irn-Bru was incorrectly reported to have been one of a number of imported products, including Marmite, banned in Canada as a result of its additives in its ingredients due to a shipment being confiscated; however, a statement released by the Government of Canada in October 2020 reiterated that "Irn-Bru and Marmite are not banned for sale in Canada.
+These products have been available on Canadian store shelves for more than a decade and will continue to be sold in stores across Canada. ...Imported products, including Irn Bru and Marmite, that meet Canadian requirements under Canada's Food and Drug Regulations are and will continue to be available for sale in Canada."

 Middle East

-A.G.
-Barr launched its Irn-Bru product throughout the Middle East.
+Irn-Bru is available throughout the Middle East.
 It is found mostly in LuLu supermarkets.

-New Zealand

-Irn-Bru is commonly available nationwide from supermarkets as cans and 1.25-litre plastic bottles.
-It is bottled by Oasis, the same company that bottles Coca-Cola.
-Imported Irn-Bru from Scotland is available from speciality stores.